 Last month the Chicago Department of Transportation (“CDOT”) released to the public detailed car accident data from September 2017 through July 2018.
 According to CDOT, the information was released as “a move toward transparency and part of push for more analysis that could help the city make headway in its ‘Vision Zero’ initiative aiming at ultimately reducing the number of traffic deaths to zero.”

-The data revealed that since September of last year there have been 101,760 car crashes on Chicago streets.
+The data revealed that since September of last year there have been 101,760 car crashes on Chicago streets leaving lots of people needing a place to get a car body repair.
 Below is some of the more detailed data that was disclosed:

 The police department counted 18,885 injuries resulting from the crashes, 100 of them fatal.